akrherz/iemgrid/README.md

 the reported snowfall depth was zero at 7 AM and it started snowing at noon, this field would still be zero until it updated the next day at 7 AM.
 Units are millimeters.

+The data source is the NWS Cooperative Observer Network.

 ### "pcpn"

 Five minute precipitation accumulation ending at the time of analysis.
 This is liquid equivelent.
 So snow and sleet are melted to derive this value.
 Units are millimeters accumulation over those 5 minutes.

+The data source is the NWS MRMS Project.